macleginn/bivaltyp/content/index.md

 > Say, Sergey (ed.).
 2020.
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
 St.&nbsp;Petersburg: Institute for Linguistic Studies, RAS.
 (Available online at {{ site_url }}, Accessed on {{ today }}.)

+## Contact details

+Please address inquiries about the data or the project at large to Sergey Say (<pre>serjozhka /at/ yahoo /dot/ com</pre>).
+If there is a technical issue on the website, please report it [here](https://github.com/macleginn/bivaltyp/issues)

 <div id="landing-footer" style="position: fixed; right: 0; bottom: 0; padding-left: 25px; padding-right: 25px; background-color: cornsilk; opacity: 70%; border-radius: 1px;"><pre>The web-site built by <a href="https://dnikolaev.com">Dmitry Nikolaev</a>.</pre></div>